10 Things to do in Sumba Island, Indonesia

 Asking for the guestbook upon entry to the village is a good ice-breaker, as it is usually held by the chief family of that village.
 A quick way of getting to know who is who!

 All three villages are quite similar in structure and walking through, among the houses, is quite an experience.
-The houses are built from wood and grass, with pigs and chickens running in and around them.
+The houses are built from wood and grass, with pigs and chickens running in and around them, which reminded us a little of Buscalan in the Philippines where I got a Filipino tribal tattoo, but was slightly more organised!

 One family in Tarung took us into their home and offered us coffee as they tried to communicate and explain about the setup of their home using a mix of Bahasa and sign language with some broken English.
 They seemed genuinely intrigued, and happy to try speak to us and get to know us a little, and although there was an expected push towards showing us souvenirs and traditional handicrafts, they were in no way insistent that we buy anything.

 UPDATE – we have since been informed that, sadly, Tarung traditional village suffered considerable damage in a fire.
-Rebuilding of the village seems to be in progress.
+Rebuilding of the village seems to be in progress (as of end 2017).

-If you’re comfortable riding a scooter or a bike, this is a great way of getting around an island where public transportation options are limited and roads are few (but plenty of trails).
+If you’re comfortable riding a scooter or a bike, this is a great way of getting around an island where public transportation options are limited and roads are few (but plenty of trails) and one of the best things to do in Sumba island!

 Luckily that was when we met Yuliana who said that she would rent out one of her two bikes as soon as she had them returned, but that would be in two days’ time.
 In the meantime she didn’t know anyone else who could rent out a bike so we just waited until one was available.

-Eventually we used the bike over two days to explore the southern part and westernmost part of West Sumba, which gave us the flexibility to ride through trails and paths to access parts of the island which we would have never managed to get to using public transport.
+Eventually we used the bike over two days to explore the southern part and westernmost part of West Sumba (Sumba Barat Daya), which gave us the flexibility to ride through trails and paths to access parts of the island which we would have never managed to get to using public transport.

-Never mind the beautiful rural rugged scenery, driving around the island is a wonderful experience.
+Never mind the beautiful rural rugged scenery, driving around the island is a wonderful experience and a fantastic way of exploring Sumba!
 Once you are noticed by the locals (and you will be …. from far off), you will have crowds of kids running up to meet you whilst grinning adults shout “meeester meeester” as you fly past them.

-The genuine excitement induced by our presence in the little villages off the beaten track (which constitutes anywhere around Sumba really) was almost contagious and we would have loved to be carrying some gifts for the kids – sadly, we were not.
+The genuine excitement induced by our presence in the little villages off the beaten track (which constitutes anywhere around Sumba island really), was almost contagious and we would have loved to be carrying some gifts for the kids – sadly, we were not.

 5. Take a dip in the crystal-clear We’ekuri lagoon

-This is without doubt Sumba island’s gem.
+This is without doubt Sumba island’s gem and our favourite of the things to do on Sumba island.
 Crystal-clear waters, a sandy bottom and sparkling blues surrounded by rugged cliffs.
-We visited in the afternoon at a time when the lagoon was practically empty and it was incredibly difficult to leave the spot after a few hours!
+We visited in the afternoon, at a time when the lagoon was practically empty and it was incredibly difficult to leave the spot after a few hours!

 6. Watch Ikat being made